cmhobbs96/meta-semantic-research/README.md

-# Meta-Semantic Modeling for Compositional Generalization in COGS
+# Bridging Deep Learning and Linguistic Structure: A Meta-Semantic Approach to Compositional Generalization
 This research investigates compositional generalization in deep learning models using the COGS dataset.
 Our approach enhances the dataset and training process through:

 - **Semantic Role Labeling (SRL)**: Agent, Theme, Recipient roles extracted and injected.